Does Chess Make Kids Smart?

 I’m not a scientist or a researcher, so I don’t know for sure if “Chess = Smart Kid.”

-What I am is an experienced chess teacher, having taught over ten thousand students since 2003 at dozens of public, private, and charter schools in New York City.
+I am an experienced chess teacher, having taught over 10,000 students since 2003 at dozens of public, private, and charter schools in New York City.

-And my experience tells me chess can improve a child in many areas helpful for success in school and in life.
+My takeaway is this: chess can develop a child’s abilities in several areas important for success in school and in life.

 Concentration and Focus: I have consistently noticed that after 3-4 weeks of chess, students can sit still longer and stay on task better than before.
 This applies even to Pre-K students.